Scavenger Hunt Participants Welcome the Excelsior Fire District Web Site

 This closure includes our Station 1 in Shorewood (24100 Smithtown Rd) and Station 2 in Deephaven (20227 Cottagewood Rd).

-No Fire Inspections or Community training (CPR/AED, Fire Safety Classes) will be conducted or scheduled at this time.
+No Community training (CPR/AED, Fire Safety Classes) or events will be conducted or scheduled at this time.

 Any fire related questions can be directed to firstname.lastname@example.org and will be forwarded to the correct staff.
 You may also call 952-401-8801.
 We will remain staffed and responding to emergencies.